kaliypsocraft/something-awesome/REPORT.md

     The experience of learning various topics and then communicating that information in a format intended for teaching others was enriching.

     The rationale for not pursuing the website as displayed in the initial plan was due to balancing time constraints with the overall mission.
-I felt that using a website as a medium would require unnecessary administrative time and add minimal value to my learning or the conveyance of the information.
+I felt that using a website as a medium would require unnecessary administrative time and add minimal value to my learning.
 Therefore, I opted to use a simple Markdown format instead.
+However the conveyance of the information may have been more appealing to viewers and easier to navigate.

     In summary, this project was relatively challenging, mainly because of the wide range of skills I was required to learn.
 Balancing the development of new skills with other tasks during the academic term was an intellectually stimulating and fulfilling experience.